Reobos/kylechisholm.com/src/pages/index.md

   intro: "Check out the latest posts below."
 ---

 I'm interested in robotics and tech, especially human-centered applications like surgical robotics, assistive and rehabilitation robotics, and collaborative robots.
-I love solving hard problems related to motion control, sensing and robotics and meeting the needs of clients who interact with the features and products I've worked on over the years.
-A little more info on my work is provided below.
-You can access [my resume here](./assets/pdf/cv_kyle_chisholm.pdf).
+A little more info on my work is provided below and you can access [my resume here](./assets/pdf/cv_kyle_chisholm.pdf).

-{% imagePlaceholder "./src/assets/images/kyle-void.jpg", "Kyle's head inside a geometric mirrored sculpture, looking upward.", "Looking into the void" %}
+{% imagePlaceholder "./src/assets/images/kyle-void.jpg", "Kyle's head inside a geometric mirrored sculpture, looking upward.", "Looking into the void.
+Art by @leeborg_" %}

 If you happen to come across my website and have yet to say hello, please [fill out this form](https://tally.so/r/wo9jrN) or [message me on LinkedIn](https://www.linkedin.com/in/chisholmkyle).
 I look forward to chatting with you!